iainhouston/bradford-abbas.uk/vm/certs/README.md

 # Create an SSL Certificate Bundle

 If several intermediate certificate files are received (as opposed to a single CA bundle), the files should be merged into a bundle before importing.

-Note:  This procedure assumes all intermediate files have been provided by the Certificate Authority (CA).

-Procedure:

-1. Confirm the files are in PEM format.
-When opened in a text editor, the content should look similar to the format:

-        -----BEGIN CERTIFICATE1-----
-        sajaisjkajfsdvjJV;kjvd;Kjv;Js;FDJVKjv
-        -----END CERTIFICTATE1-----

-    If the content does not have these types of headers, convert to PEM format first.

-    Convert DER/Binary to PEM Format:

-            openssl x509 -inform der -in <filename> -out <newfilename>

-    Example converting certificate.cer:

-            openssl x509 -inform der -in certificate.cer -out certificate.pem

-    Convert P7B/PKCS#7 to PEM Format:

-            openssl pkcs7 -print_certs -in <filename> -out <newfilename>

-    Example converting certificate.p7b:

-            openssl pkcs7 -print_certs -in certificate.p7b -out certificate.cer

-    Convert PFX/PKCS#12 to PEM Format:

-            openssl pkcs12 -in <filename> -out <newfilename> –nodes

-    Example converting certificate.pfx:

-            openssl pkcs12 -in certificate.pfx -out certificate.cer –nodes

-2. Verify Private Key is in RSA format.
-Review the private key file using a text editor.
-Alternatively, if in Linux, the file can be viewed by running the command: `cat <filename> `.

-    If Key Header looks like this:  `-----BEGIN PRIVATE KEY-----`

-    This is an indication the Key is not in the correct format and needs to be converted.
-    Covert the file by running the following command (on a Linux server):

-        openssl rsa -in <old_file_name> -out  <new_file>

-    Header should now look like this:  `-----BEGIN RSA PRIVATE KEY-----`

 3. Append all intermediate and root files into a single text file (example: `vm/certs/SSL.crt"`).
 The appended files must not have any spaces between each start and end of file.